embrace-io/embrace-docs/content/android/features/build-options.md

 disabling swazzling for release builds.
 {{< /hint >}}

-The swazzling operation adds to the build time and you may want to disable it for debug builds.
-Use the `ext.disableSwazzling` setting to turn off swazzling for a given build type.
-The example below illustrates how to disable it for the `debug` build type in your `app/build.gradle` file.
+The swazzling operation adds to the build time, and you may want to disable it for debug builds.
+Use the `variantFilter` option to turn off swazzling for a given variant.
+The example below illustrates how to disable it for the `debug` build type in your `app/build.gradle` or `app/build.gradle.kts` file.

 ```
-buildTypes {
+swazzler {
-    debug {
+    variantFilter {
-        ...
+        if(it.name.toLowerCase().contains("debug")) {
-        ext.disableSwazzling = true
+            it.setSwazzlingEnabled(false)
-        ...
+        }
     }
 }
 ```